mvanholsteijn/docker-service-registrator-kong/README.md

 # Docker service registrator for Kong

-manages the upstream targest registration in Kong for Docker containers running on this host.
+manages the upstream target registration in Kong for Docker containers running on this host.

 When a container is start, the registrator will create a upstream target for each exposed port of a container which has a matching `SERVICE_<exposed-port>_NAME` environment